 In Al Arqam Kindergarten, we believe that working in partnership with parents is a main factor in providing a high-quality education that helps our students to develop a positive sense of themselves by introducing our program.

-Communication with home
+Communication with home:

 Parents of KG students can communicate with teachers and other staff in the KG through a variety of means:

-Lectures and Workshops for Moms
+Lectures and Workshops for mothers:

-How parents can help their children
+How parents can help their children:

-- By supporting them in doing their homework, for example by providing a place and time for them to do it, and resources such as books as well as access to a computer with internet connection.
+- By supporting them in doing their homework, for example by providing a place and time for them to do it, and resources such as books as well as access to a computer with an internet connection.

 - By attending all Parent-Teacher meetings at school.